Crawford Productions had the top-rating drama series on each of the three

 alone as the 40th Ryan episode.

-and Executive Producer Terry Stapleton was, at this stage, still
+and Executive Producer Terry Stapleton was, at that stage, still

 optimistic about Ryan’s future and, with 25 episodes still to be